 - PhD title: A mobile robotic platform for hydro-colonoscopy

-I am developing a small robotic device to replace the conventional colonoscope.
-This new robot could allow live images and tissue biopsies to be taken of the colon.
-It has the potential to be a simple and effective procedure with minimal patient discomfort - improving on some of the main drawbacks of the current procedure.
+“This new robot could allow live images and tissue biopsies to be taken of the colon.
+It has the potential to be a simple and effective procedure with minimal patient discomfort - improving on some of the main drawbacks of the current procedure.”

-The people I work with are extremely good at what they do and we are working together to develop cutting edge technologies – it is a stimulating environment to be in.
+Joe continued: “The people I work with are extremely talented at what they do and we are working together to develop cutting edge technologies – it is a stimulating environment to be in.

-I joined the Leeds Rowing Club and the Photography Society earlier in my degree; both were a lot of fun to be a part of.
-I also enjoy going for runs and Leeds is not short of options!
+“I joined the Leeds Rowing Club and the Photography Society earlier in my degree; both were a lot of fun to be a part of.
+I also enjoy going for runs and Leeds is not short of options.”

-I think that everyone should do something that they are enthusiastic about.
-If you find a project at the University of Leeds that you are interested in then I can highly recommend studying here.
+“I think that everyone should do something that they are enthusiastic about.
+If you find a project at the University of Leeds that you are interested in then I can highly recommend studying here,” he added.

 Studying for a robotics PhD has inspired Joe to make a difference in the world.

 “It feels great to be developing a technology that could help people in the future,” Joe said.

 “I am looking to continue in this field of medical robotics and progress as far as I can in a research environment.”